AngleProtocol/angle-docs/concepts/hedging-agents/README.md

 Hedging Agents are independent from one another, meaning that the actions of one Hedging Agent have no impact on the position of another Hedging Agent.

-Precisely speaking, if HAs enter with an amount `x` of collateral (`x`is the margin) and decide to take on the volatility of an amount `y` of the same collateral (`y` is the amount committed, or the position size) that was brought by users minting stablecoins, then the protocol stores `x`, `y`, the oracle value and the timestamp at which the HAs came in.
+Precisely speaking, if a HA enter with an amount `x` of collateral (`x`is the margin) and decide to take on the volatility of an amount `y` of the same collateral (`y` is the amount committed, or the position size) that was brought by users minting stablecoins, then the protocol stores `x`, `y`, the oracle value and the timestamp at which this HA came in.

-At any given point in time, HAs are entitled to get from the protocol:
+At any given point in time, the HA is entitled to get from the protocol:

 $$
 \texttt{cash out amount} = x+y\cdot (1-\frac{\texttt{initial oracle price}}{\texttt{current oracle price}})
 $$

-This formula means that HAs will get back their input `x`, plus or minus the capital gains or losses of the amount `y` they decided to back.
+This formula means that the HA will get back their input `x`, plus or minus the capital gains or losses of the amount `y` they decided to back.

 The **PnL** of the HA on this position is therefore: